pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

  Total Time: 30087 ms
 ```

 The flashing method for ot-rcp is basically the same as ot-cli-ftd, the difference is in the firmware name.
-After flashing is completed, mark the two TLSR9518 development kits separately for distinction.
+After flashing, distinguish the two TLSR9518 development boards by marking them accordingly.
+Label the board flashed with ot-cli-ftd as "FTD Joiner" and the board flashed with ot-rcp as "RCP"

-## Configuring a Serial Console for the ot-cli-ftd Device
+## Configuring a Serial Console for the FTD Joiner Device

-To control the FTD device through the command line function, connect the UART to the following pins：
+To control the FTD Joiner device through the command line function, connect the UART to the following pins：

 | Name  | Pin                                                    |
 | :---- | ------------------------------------------------------ |